Compromised EC2 Instance

 Browse to the EC2 console (us-west-2) and click Running Instances.

-You should see three instances with names that begin with GuardDuty-Example.
+You should see four instances with names that begin with GuardDuty-Example.

 Click on the instance with the instance ID you saw in the GuardDuty finding or email notifications.